Responsive Navbar with Google Search

 Application in Statistical Mechanics: Generate Different Variate from Uniform Variate

-Generate Different Variate from Uniform Variate: Program 1
+Generate Different Variate from Uniform Variate

 The Central Limit Theorem (CLT)